We’ve touched on social conditioning and how it affects our business decisions and identity before.

 All of the above is clearly messed up.

 I don’t mean to sound so jaded and, don’t worry, I’m not going to be asking you to join a cult or anything.
-But these issue raise some important questions that we need to answer as a successful business-person.
+But these issues raise some important questions that we need to answer as successful business-person.

 And, no, this isn’t a moral, religious or political rant.
 I’m not trying to make a point about any of those – except maybe a moral issue.

 Instead, I’m pointing out the issues inherent in media, whether it be advertizing, news or entertainment, so that you are aware of them.
 When yore aware of them, you’re in a better place to separate yourself from them.

 And, let’s be sure about this – if you want to be a successful business-person in this modern-day world we live it – you need to be aware of the power media has and how you can manipulate it.

 So where does it end?
 How can you separate yourself from this ever-grinding, destructive machine?